Ask.com: History

 On July 4, 2008, Ask acquired Lexico Publishing Group, which owns Dictionary.com, Thesaurus.com, and Reference.com.

 In August 2008, Ask initiated the Ask Kids search engine designed for children.

 In April 2009, for the UK version of Ask.com, Jeeves was redesigned as a CGI character and the website was named once again Ask Jeeves, though international versions were still just Ask.com.
 His image remained on the UK website until July 21, 2016, though the Ask Jeeves name would continue to be used until September 21, 2016, when the website was renamed Ask.

 On July 26, 2010, Ask.com released a closed-beta Q&A service.
 The service was released to the public on July 29, 2010.
 Ask.com initiated its mobile Q&A application for the iPhone during late 2010.

 Ask.com reached 100 million global users per month in 2012 through its website with more than 2 million downloads of its flagship mobile app in that year.
-The company has also released additional applications developed from its Q&A experience, including Ask Around in 2011 and PollRoll in 2012.
+The company also released additional applications developed from its Q&A experience, including Ask Around in 2011 and PollRoll in 2012.

 Search crawler shut-down

-In 2010, Ask.com shuttered its in-house web search engine service, which was replaced by a new Ask search engine created by third-party developer.
+In 2010, Ask.com shuttered its in-house web search engine service, which was replaced by a new Ask search engine created by a third-party developer.
 The restructuring programme included the termination of all development on the Ask.com webcrawler, the outsourcing of most web search operations, and the loss of 130 search engineering jobs.
 The company cited market headwinds and intense competition from larger rivals, such as Google and Yahoo.

 Earlier in the year, Ask had initiated a Q&A community for generating answers from real people as opposed to search algorithms.
 This new service was then combined with the existing question-and–answer repository, which included an extensive archive of query data.
 The new database and answer engine improved on the original capabilities of the AskJeeves Q&A functions, generating many more answers.

-Ask Sponsored Listings

-Ask Sponsored Listings, formerly the direct-sales division for Ask.com, is no longer available, having merged with Sendori, an operating business of IAC, in 2011.